elec327/elec327.github.io/lab5/index.md

 lab: 5
 layout: default
 group: labs-navigation
-description: ADC, Software Architecture, Mood Ring
+description: ADC, Software Architecture, Beginnings of the Thermodot Firmware
 ---

 {::options parse_block_html="true" /}

-## Lab #5: Writing the Thermodot firmware
+## Lab #5: Writing the basic structure of the Thermodot firmware

 <div class="alert alert-info" role="alert">
 #### **There are two goals for this assignment:**